nnjh12/AI-TicTacToe/README.md

     * Strategy options are `human, baseline AI, or MCTS`.
     * If the strategy is human, you will be asked to select the next action from the list of valid actions.
     * The format of valid action is `(r, c)` where r is an index of the row and c is an index of the column.
-    * An action `(0, 1)` means the place at first row and second column.
+    * An action `(0, 1)` means the place at the first row and second column.
-    * If the strategy is AI or MCTS, the next action will be selected by computer.
+    * If the strategy is AI or MCTS, the next action will be selected by the computer.
 * Advanced rules
     * In the grid, there is a 'wall' that neither player can use.
     * For a grid of 3x3, 4x4, or 5x5, the rule is the same as classic tic tac toe.